lostsoul63b/NFL2K5-Resurrected/README.md

 ## Future Releases
 * **v2 (TBD)**
+  * Update stadium ads
+  * Stadium textures for rain and snow
-  * Include additional weather textures for rain and snow
+  * Uniform textures for rain and snow
-  * Include player photos for Ros + Fran

 ---------
 ## MOD Team Credits
 **Special thanks and much** ![heart](https://user-images.githubusercontent.com/69597675/125808838-b20315aa-b53f-41a2-b31a-691d685fb1df.png) to the entire mod team who collaborated and contributed in helping bring this mod to life!